stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

   url: https://www.linkedin.com/in/stephen-johns-47a7568/
 ---

 The library [Styled Components](https://styled-components.com/) is one of a number of CSS-in-JS solutions for styling Web apps.
 I have previously been a big fan of [CSS Modules](https://github.com/css-modules/css-modules) but, having used Styled Components on a recent project, I am now a convert.
-I have found some rough edges along the way, so I thought I would post about how I have improved my Styled Components usage, including usage with TypeScript.
+I have found some rough edges along the way so I thought I would post about how I have improved my Styled Components usage, including usage with TypeScript.

 ## Theming